Sioux Falls' #1 Attraction

-The Big Sioux River and Recreational Greenway
+Big Sioux River Recreation Trail and Greenway

-The nearly 29-mile trail begins at Falls Park and loops around the city.
+The 30-mile trail begins at Falls Park and loops around the city.
 Walk, jog, bike, or rollerblade your way along the Big Sioux River as it flows through Sioux Falls.
 The River Greenway offers a paved bike trail that winds through scenic urban and wildlife areas.
 The trails are maintained in the winter as well, so enjoy a nice crisp winter walk for year-round outdoor enjoyment.

 From mid-November to early-January each year, Falls Park becomes a spectacular "Winter Wonderland" filled with breathtaking lights throughout the entire park.
 Don't miss this enchanting winter attraction.